MageMCU/CG-Math/README.md

 # CG-Math
-CG-Math is used to study computer graphics
+CG-Math is used to study the math of computer graphics...